People Puzzler: Tiebreaker

-Round 3 (Head-to-Head Showdown)
+Head to Head Showdown

 The contestant in the lead, or in some shows with the lowest score after round 2, is shown two new puzzles and selects one to play.
 The gameplay in this round is similar to that of the "Crossfire" round on The Cross-Wits.
 The contestant is given 60 seconds to solve all 10 words (time starts when host Remini finishes reading the first clue).
-The contestant may attempt the words in any order, may take as many guesses as desired, and may pass and return to a word as often as needed until time runs out.
-As in previous rounds, a letter is given the first time the contestant chooses a given word; the contestant is given additional letters upon returning to the word after passing.
+The contestant may attempt the words in any order, may take as many guesses as desired before passing, and may pass and return to a word as often as needed until time runs out.
+As in previous rounds, a letter is given the first time the contestant chooses a given word, the contestant is given additional letters upon returning to the word after passing.
 Each word solved is worth 50 points per letter, and solving all 10 words is worth a 1,000-point bonus.
 The two puzzles do not necessarily have the same number of points available.
 The other contestant is then given the other puzzle to solve under the same rules.
-The contestant in the lead at the end of this round wins $1,000, the championship, and advances to the "Fast Puzzle" round to try to increase it to $10,000.
+The contestant in the lead at the end of this round wins $1,000, the championship, and advances to the "Fast Puzzle" round to play for $10,000.
 If the trailing player is unable to catch up, the game ends immediately.
 If, however, a tie remains, a sudden-death word will determine the champion.

-Bonus Round (Fast Puzzle Round)
+Fast Puzzle Round

-The champion is shown four categories, each corresponding to a three-word puzzle; they then choose which three puzzles they would like to play.
-They have a minute to solve all 9 words, and may switch between words or between puzzles as often as needed.
-If the champion solves all 9 words within a minute, their winnings are increased to $10,000.
+The champion is shown four categories, each corresponding to a three-word puzzle, and chooses the three puzzles they would like to play.
+They have a minute to solve all nine words, and may switch between words or between puzzles as often as needed.
+If the champion solves all nine words within a minute, they win $10,000.